-

 Range / Habitat

-- Occurs in large rivers and lakes in Africa, including Lake Tanganyika and the Congo River Basin.
+- Inhabits large rivers and lakes of Africa and the Congo River Basin.

 - Typically found swimming and feeding in shallow water or near the sedimentary bottom of rivers and lakes.